End-to-end testing for API only Ruby on Rails apps with Cucumber syntax

 end

-The feature files are like the ones in Cucumber:
+The feature files are similar to those used in Cucumber:

 # spec/acceptance/user_pays_with_debit_card.feature